 Blue nods.
 “That’s what I always say.
 But small changes aren’t enough for him.”

 Leaf is quiet for a moment.
 “So the whole idea of typing pokemon started in a certain culture, and spread as a concept from one to the next without necessarily being justified.
-The ‘meme’ of pokemon types is just so ingrained by now, it persists without being critically examined.
-Is that the gist?”
+You’re saying the ‘meme’ of pokemon types isn’t critically examined, but you’re not pointing out what it actually gets wrong.”

 “I didn’t get a good look, but probably Flying/Normal.”